fqaiser94/mse/README.md

 ## SBT Project

-To include this library in an SBT project, you can use [sbt-github-packages plugin](https://github.com/djspiewak/sbt-github-packages).
+To include this library in an SBT project, you can use the [sbt-github-packages plugin](https://github.com/djspiewak/sbt-github-packages).
 See the link for up-to-date instructions but basically, you need to:

 1. Include the plugin in `project/plugins.sbt`: